-Remember King Charles’ Visit to Massachusetts in 1986?
+Remember King Charles’ Visit to Lowell, Massachusetts, in 1986?

 Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.

-Imagine pulling off to a rest stop on 495 – the mills and smokestacks just off in the distance – and running into Prince Charles.
+Imagine pulling off to a rest stop on 495 – the mills and smokestacks just off in the distance – and running into then-Prince Charles.